-- Medications for breathing problems (such as inhalers), and/or medications for chest pain if you take any
+- Medications for breathing problems (such as inhalers), if you take any.

 When it’s time for your procedure, you will be brought into the procedure room and helped onto an exam table.
 You will be attached to equipment to monitor your heart, breathing, and blood pressure.
 You will also receive oxygen through your nose.
 You will lie on your back, with your right arm raised with your right hand resting next to your head.

-You will receive medication through your IV, which will make you relax.
-Once you’re comfortable, your doctor will use a medication to numb the area.
-Some people say they feel pressure when the needle is inserted, but you should not feel any pain.
+You will receive medication through your IV, which will make you relaxed and sleepy.
+Once you’re comfortable, your doctor will give you an injection (shot) of a medication to numb the right side of your abdomen (belly).
+Some people say they feel pressure when the needle is inserted, but you shouldn’t feel any pain.
 You will have a small bandage on the biopsy site when it’s finished.Back to top